imdanell/Note-Taker/README.md

 ## Running the App

-View the site through Heroku
+View the site through Heroku at: https://warm-wave-54519.herokuapp.com/